Charles Awurum

+Charles Awurum /a:'wu.rum/ He was born on the 23rd December, 1964.
+He is a popular Nollywood Actor, Producer, Director and Comedian.
+He is from the Southeastern part of Nigeria Imo State precisely.

 Early life

-Awurum grew up in Lagos State and had aspirations to be a professional actor whilst from a young age.
+Awurum grew up in Lagos State and had aspirations to be a professional actor from a young age.
 He wrote to the producers of Village Headmaster (discontinued Nigerian soap opera) that he aspired to be part of the soap opera cast.
 Eventually he got an invitation from the producers, but could not feature on the show due to his young age and minimal support from the people and his local community.
-He stuck to acting drama in church as well as his school he attended.
+He stuck to acting drama in church as well as the school he attended.